-The summary indicators for the medium-sized cities surveyed are presented in Figure 38.
+The summary indicators for the medium-sized cities surveyed are presented in Figure 37.
 The highest rate of deployment is for Emergency Management, followed by Transit Management, and Arterial Management.
-Freeway Management is lightly deployed in medium-sized cities, but substantial growth is projected.
+Surveillance on freeways is lightly deployed in medium-sized cities, but is expanding rapidly, with substantial growth projected.
+Incident Management on-call service patrols covered more than one quarter of the freeway miles in medium sized cities in 2004 and are projected to cover more than one-third by 2005.

-Figure 38 Medium-Sized Cities Summary Indicators
+Figure 37 Medium-Sized Cities Summary Indicators